Creamy Instant Pot Butternut Squash Soup with orzo and tender chicken is hearty, healthy, and deeply satisfying for a weeknight dinner.

 - 1 cup orzo, cooked

-- 1 cup chicken, cooked and diced (I used rotisserie chicken)
+- 1 cup chicken, cooked and diced (I use rotisserie chicken or leftover grilled chicken)

-- Melt butter in pressure cooker pot.
-Sauté onions, celery, and carrots.
-Add garlic, stir briefly and add chicken stock, tomatoes and squash.
-Add Italian seasoning, red pepper flakes, pepper and nutmeg.
+- Melt the butter in the pressure cooker pot on the Sauté setting.
+Add the onions, celery, and carrots and cook until softened.
+Add the garlic, stir briefly then add the roasted squash, chicken broth, tomatoes and juice, Italian seasoning, red pepper flakes, pepper, and nutmeg.

-- Select Simmer and add chicken, orzo, and half and half and heat until chicken is heated.
+- Return the soup to the pot if necessary and select Saute.
+Stir in the chicken, orzo, and half and half and heat until the chicken is warmed through.

-- Serve garnished with thinly sliced green tops of onions and a swirl of half and half.
+- Serve garnished with thinly sliced green onions and a swirl of half-and-half.